Asana/python-asana/docs/TaskTemplatesApi.md

 task_templates_api_instance = asana.TaskTemplatesApi(api_client)
 task_template_gid = "1331" # str | Globally unique identifier for the task template.
 opts = {
-    'opt_fields': "created_at,created_by,name,project,template" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "created_at,created_by,name,project,template", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: